chari00/React-api-project/Readme.md

 ## Description
 This project was created mainly with React.js framework.
-This App help the user to find movie information and to easily locate nearby Cinemas and
+This App help the user to find movie information and to easily locate the nearest Cinemas to their current location.

 ## Installation
 1. The software package needed to install are the following: